 Currently The Locust Club, the RPD's police union, is challenging the disciplinary power of the PAB in court.
 Although the NYS Supreme Court ruled against us, Rochester City Council is appealing the decision to a higher court.

 In addition to the five pillars, sufficient funding is required so that complaints of misconduct are resolved efficiently and effectively in 90 days.
-To handle the volume of complaints that are filed in Rochester, the PAB will require a funding equal to 1% of RPD’s budget, one million dollars, a reasonable cost of true accountability, and an investment which will result in far fewer costly lawsuits against the city involving excessive force.
+To handle the volume of complaints that are filed in Rochester, the PAB will require a funding equal to 5% of RPD’s budget, five million dollars, a reasonable cost of true accountability, and an investment which will result in far fewer costly lawsuits against the city involving excessive force.